Important Information about Cervical Cancer Screenings

 You should start getting regular Pap tests at age 21.
 The Pap test, which screens for cervical cancer, is one of the most reliable and effective cancer screening tests available.

-The only cancer for which the Pap test screens is cervical cancer.
+The only cancer the Pap test screens is cervical cancer.
 It does not screen for ovarian, uterine, vaginal, or vulvar cancers.
 So even if you have a Pap test regularly, if you notice any signs or symptoms that are unusual, talk to your doctor.